Synthetixio/js-monorepo/v3/docs/docs/liquidity-positions/depositing-collateral.md

 This liquidity position will start to assume debt and credit from the markets backed by the pool.
 Users may also mint and burn snxUSD, increasing and decreasing the debt associated with their liquidity position.
 Additional collateral may also be assigned to the liquidity position by delegating more collateral of the same type to the same pool.

-Retrieve information about the accepted collateral types with the [`getCollateralTypes() function`](/technical-reference/smart-contracts#getcollateraltypes).
-Users can deposit collateral into their accounts with the [`depositCollateral()` function](/technical-reference/smart-contracts#depositcollateral).
-Once collateral has been deposited, users can create a liquidity position by delegating their collateral to a pool with the [`delegateCollateral()` function](/technical-reference/smart-contracts#depositcollateral).
+Retrieve information about the accepted collateral types with the [`getCollateralConfigurations() function`](/technical-reference/smart-contracts#getcollateralconfigurations).
+Users can deposit collateral into their accounts with the [`deposit()` function](/technical-reference/smart-contracts#deposit).
+Once collateral has been deposited, users can create a liquidity position by delegating their collateral to a pool with the [`delegateCollateral()` function](/technical-reference/smart-contracts#deposit).

 _Depositing collateral without delegating it only moves the assets into the protocol._ Deposit and delegate are typically called together using the [Multicall Module](/technical-reference/smart-contracts#multicall-module).